 NeJaime provides a compelling analysis of the major ways in which cause lawyers can operate within the state to further their cause.
 His scholarship is comprehensive and first-rate.
 He considers cause lawyers working for a variety of causes-not only LGBTQ rights, but also disability rights, civil rights and affirmative action, feminist causes, and conservative causes.

 The paper raises fascinating questions about how to reconcile the lawyers' two identities, as cause lawyers and as government lawyers.
 Putting the question melodramatically (and with apologies to Tolkien): What happens to a cause lawyer when he or she decides to use the Ring of Power?
 Can she still remain a cause lawyer, or does it transform her, or even-keeping Tolkien's Ring in mind-devour her?

 Scholarly Commons Citation

 Luban, David, "The Moral Complexity of Cause Lawyers Within the State" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1232.
+1232.